ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_goal_position_2.md

-Desired position can be set with Goal Position(116).
-From the front view of DYNAMIXEL, CCW is an increasing direction whereas CW is a decreasing direction.
-The way to reaching Goal Position(116) is differ by 4 Profiles provided by DYNAMIXEL.
-Please refer to the [Profile Velocity(112)](#goal-velocity112) for more details.
+The Goal Position(116) sets desired position.
+From the front view of DYNAMIXEL, CCW is an increasing direction, whereas CW is a decreasing direction.
+The way to reaching the Goal Position(116) differs by 4 Profiles provided by DYNAMIXEL.
+See the [What is the Profile] for more details.

 ![](/assets/images/dxl/x/dxl_goal_position.jpg)